 Kent made his professional debut in 2013 as Don Ramiro in a new production of La Cenerentola for Opera Queensland, substituting for an injured colleague.
 Equally at home with the vocal demands of Rossini and the musical challenges of new works, his upcoming engagements for 2017-18 include company debuts as Lindoro in L'italiana in Algeri for Opéra Orchestre National Montpellier and for Opéra de Toulon, and in a new production for Hungarian State Opera.
 He returns to Opera Philadelphia as Angel 3/John in a new production of George Benjamin's Written on Skin, and makes his company debut as Don Ramiro in La Cenerentola with Portland Opera.
 Mr. Kent also makes a company debut with the Teatro di San Carlo in Rossini's Mosè in Egitto, on the occasion of the 200th anniversary of the opera's premiere at that theatre.
-Future engagements include a return to the Hungarian State Opera and his house debut with Lyric Opera of Kansas City, Theater Basel and the Teatro Petruzzelli di Bari.
+Future engagements include a return to the Hungarian State Opera and house debuts with Lyric Opera of Kansas City, Theater Basel and the Teatro Petruzzelli di Bari.